pradeeptathineni/quest/discussion.md

 -   My image name was formed as quest-app.
 My ECR repo at one point I named as quest-ecr-repo.
 I was unable to do a `docker push 310981538866.dkr.ecr.us-east-1.amazonaws.com/quest-ecr-repo:latest` as the push would cause retries, suggesting that the URL is not reachable
 -   This worked once I made the two names the same.

+### Q. How can I programmatically create an S3 bucket for a Terraform config file backend without it needing to be created first?

+-   It must be created first because the "backend" block does not allow for variables.
+Each attribute must be supplied a hard string.
+Terraform is actively looking into if variables can be allowed here.
+-   For now, the best I was able to do is create a /.state folder which has Terraform config files to create these backend buckets before we initialize and apply the terraform projects that use them as backends for tfstate.